Effective date: 14 May 2019

 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

-- if Forbidden or substantially all of its assets are acquired by a third party, in which case personal data held by Forbidden’s customers will be one of the transferred assets;
+- if Blackbird or substantially all of its assets are acquired by a third party, in which case personal data held by Blackbird’s customers will be one of the transferred assets;

 - if we are under a duty to disclose or share your personal data in order to comply with any legal obligations or in order to enforce or apply our Terms and Conditions, Blog Policy and/or other agreements;

-- to protect the rights, property or safety of Forbidden, our customers or others (this includes exchanging information with other companies and organisations for the purposes of fraud protection);
+- to protect the rights, property or safety of Blackbird, our customers or others (this includes exchanging information with other companies and organisations for the purposes of fraud protection);

 - if in our opinion a third party has a legitimate reason for requesting the information.